vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 This field is used to specify the name of the IaaS cloud in Avi controller.
 For example, if you have the VCenter cloud named as "Demo" then specify the `name` of the cloud name with this field.
 This helps AKO determine the IaaS cloud to create the service engines on.

-### ControllerSettings.tenantsPerCluster

-If this field is set to `true`, AKO will map each Kubernetes / OpenShift cluster uniquely to a tenant in AVI.
-If enabled, then tenant should be created in AVI to map to a cluster and needs to be specified in `ControllerSettings.tenantName` field.

 ### ControllerSettings.tenantName

 The `tenantName` field  is used to specify the name of the tenant where all the AKO objects will be created in AVI.
-This field is only required if `tenantsPerCluster` is set to `true`.
 The tenant in AVI needs to be created by the AVI controller admin before the AKO bootup.

 ### ControllerSettings.cloudName